Scholarships

 School attended: Upper Valley Adult Division (LPN)

 Funds awarded to Serenity helped pay for her tuition to obtain her LPN.
+Unfortunately, she chosen to leave school prior to the year being complete, she did not use the full amount she was allocated.

 Raja